 Provides exposure to a variety of topics in the field of political science.
 Topics vary from semester to semester and must be approved by the dean of Arts and Sciences.
 Course may be repeated an additional three times, but not more than eight hours may be used for a student to complete the degree requirement of a program.

-Public Service
+Public Service Courses

-PSV 290≎
+PSV 290♦ Cooperative Work Experience

-Cooperative Work Experience See course description CWE 290 ↔ (course fee may be required)
+Laboratory: 15 hours See course description CWE 290 ◊ (course fee may be required)